 Social workers help their clients recognize the psychosocial impact of vision loss and learn how to cope.
 This two-hour program provides social workers with an understanding of vision loss and its impact, and offers strategies to help clients address their loss and access vision rehabilitation services.
 This program includes three modules, plus case scenarios, and narration with a transcript option as well as descriptive photographs, diagrams, drawings, and video clips to enhance the learning experience.

 - Social workers caring for people with special visual needs

-- Recognize the impact of vision loss on your patients’ physical and mental health, daily activities, social participation, and overall quality of life.
+- Recognize the impact of vision loss on clients’ physical and mental health, daily activities, social participation, and overall quality of life.

-- Learn strategies to conduct psychosocial assessments, help your clients address their vision loss, and improve their ability to accomplish daily activities.
+- Learn strategies to conduct psychosocial assessments, help clients address vision loss, and improve their ability to accomplish daily activities.

-- Facilitate your patients’ acceptance of vision loss through effective discussion of the loss and its impact on their lives.
+- Facilitate clients’ acceptance of vision loss through effective discussion of the loss and its impact on their lives.

-- Learn about vision rehabilitation services and how to connect your patients and their families with them.
+- Learn about vision rehabilitation services and how to connect clients and their families with them.

 - Understand how to run a vision loss support group.